DeveloPassion/knowii-voice-ai-docs/docs/user-guide/debug-settings.md

 - If transcriptions aren't being pasted correctly
 - If clipboard conflicts occur with other applications
 - For troubleshooting pasting issues in specific applications
+- If using terminal applications on Linux/Windows (try Shift+Insert method)

 ### Word Correction Threshold